Emergent evolution: Alexander and the emergence of mind

 Morgan's idea of a polaric relationship between lower and higher, was taken up by Samuel Alexander, who argued that the mental process is not reducible to the neural processes on which it depends at the physical-material level.
 Instead, they are two poles of a unity of function.
 Further, the neural process that expressed mental process itself possesses a quality (mind) that the other neural processes don’t.
 At the same time, the mental process, because it is functionally identical to this particular neural process, is also a vital one.

 And mental process is also "something new, "a fresh creation", which precludes a psycho-physiological parallelism.
 Reductionism is also contrary to empirical fact.
 At the same time Alexander stated that his view was not one of animism or vitalism, where the mind is an independent entity action on the brain, or conversely, acted upon by the brain.
-Mental activity is an emergent, a new "thing" not reducible to its initial neural parts.
+Mental activity is an emergent, new "thing" not reducible to its initial neural parts.

 For Alexander, the world unfolds in space-time, which has the inherent quality of motion.
 This motion through space-time results in new “complexities of motion” in the form of a new quality or emergent.
 The emergent retains the qualities of the prior “complexities of motion” but also has something new that was not there before.
 This something new comes with its own laws of behavior.
 Time is the quality that creates motion through Space, and matter is simply motion expressed in forms in Space, or as Alexander says a little later, “complexes of motion.”
 Matter arises out of the basic ground of Space-Time continuity and has an element of “body” (lower order) and an element of “mind” (higher order), or “the conception that a secondary quality is the mind of its primary substrate.”